amazon-archives/aws-hangouts/20140130_cfn/README.md

 * New features since the last Hangout
 * Community agenda items
 * Feature Highlight: Adam Thomas covers using AWS::CloudFormation::Authentication for secure file and sources downloads with `cfn-init`
-* Focus on the Forums: Top posts and answers of the week
 * Your Q&A

 ## About the Q&A